 Park Hill health rooms are staffed or supervised by registered nurses.
-All student health services employees serve under the direction of the building principal, health services coordinator and director of student services.
-All parent/guardian contacts regarding significant student health issues will be made by a nurse, building principal or district administrators.
+All student health services employees serve under the direction of the building principal and the director of health services director of student services.
+All parent/guardian contacts regarding significant student health issues will be made by a nurse, building principal, or district administrators.

-For additional information about practice and procedures related to COVID-19, please contact your child's school nurse or see the district's current plans related to COVID-19.
+For additional information about practice and procedure related to COVID-19, please contact your child's school nurse or see the district's current plans related to COVID-19.

-Health Condition(s) Information: The following guidelines should be followed concerning any students with special health conditions or concerns:
+Health Condition(s) Information: The following guidelines should be followed concerning any students with special health conditions/concerns:

-- Health information should be provided by primary family member at time of online enrollment and updated annually. - The primary family member should notify the school nurse or principal of any health concern that could require emergency services, interfere with the student's education process or require interventions throughout the school day. - Students requiring medical accommodations throughout the school day (including, but not limited to, physical education, dietary conditions, physical limitations and medical interventions) must submit a statement from their licensed medical provider stating the need for such accommodations each school year.
-It is strongly encouraged that parents or guardians follow a pattern of having regular medical and dental screenings for their child. - Park Hill schools maintain epinephrine auto-injectors to be administered when a student is having a life-threatening anaphylactic reaction and asthma-related rescue medication to be used in the event of an emergency.
+- Health information should be provided by parent/guardian at time of online enrollment and updated annually. - Parent/guardian should notify the school nurse or principal of any health concern that could require emergency services, interfere with the student's education process or require interventions throughout the school day. - Students requiring medical accommodations throughout the school day (including, but not limited to, physical education restrictions, dietary restrictions requiring meal modifications, accommodations related to physical limitations and schedule modifications for medical interventions) must submit a statement from their licensed medical provider stating the need for such accommodations. - It is strongly encouraged that parents/guardians follow a pattern of having regular medical and dental screenings for their child. - Park Hill schools maintain epinephrine auto-injectors to be administered when a student is having a life-threatening anaphylactic reaction and asthma-related rescue medication to be used in the event of an emergency.
 Middle- and high-school buildings are also equipped with naloxone to be used during a life-threatening opioid overdose.
 Parents/guardians must indicate in writing to the school nurse if their student cannot receive such medications.